machadoleonardo94/Myoelectric-Prosthetics/readme.md

 ### The project started in 2018, and after my graduation it took a big hiatus.
 Updates are due, and I'm getting back to work with this concept in early 2022.

 ### Feel free to ask questions and colab in this development.

+### Proof of concept can be seen at https://www.youtube.com/watch?v=dRGHVrhc-jM